scala/scala/09-implicit-parameters-and-views.md

 `$S$=>$T$` or `(=>$S$)=>$T$` or by a method convertible to a value of that type.

-Views are applied in three situations.
+Views are applied in three situations:

 1. If an expression $e$ is of type $T$, and $T$ does not conform to the expression's expected type $\mathit{pt}$.
 In this case an implicit $v$ is